cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                          when active, Mindcode assumes assigning a 'null' to  '@counter' is ignored by the processor and may produce code depending on this behavior

-mlog formatting options:
+Mlog formatting options:
-  These options affect the way the mlog code is generated and formatted.
+  Options determining how the mlog code is generated and formatted.

   --symbolic-labels {true,false}
                          generate symbolic labels for jump instructions where possible